-On July 13, 2015, shareholders voted in favour of a resolution which reclassified the Company from an investment fund to a non-investment fund (the "Reclassification").
-As a result of the Reclassification, Urbana is no longer an investment fund for securities law purposes.
+On July 13, 2015, shareholders voted in favour of a resolution which effectively removed the classification of the Company as an investment fund.
+As a result, Urbana is not considered an investment fund for securities law purposes but continues to be treated as an investment fund for accounting purposes.